Learning how to ‘eat healthily’ can be a daunting prospect.

 Prioritise natural foods (if it didn’t run, swim, fly or grow from the ground, eat sparingly), and listen to your hunger and fullness cues (eat mindfully when hungry and stop when satisfied).

 These portion guidelines and subsequent food quality and mindful eating cues are the cornerstones of healthy eating.

 Don’t over complicate a process that’s already become littered with misinformation, and take the guesswork out of mealtimes by utilising logical nutrition practices, instead of succumbing to ‘shiny diet syndrome’.

 Taking the guess-work out will be time-saving in itself, but we also recommend bulk cooking your food once or twice per week.
 For example, you can roast many servings of vegetables at once, cook multiple chicken breasts at one, and boil several servings of rice at one.

-This brings me to the next tip..
+Which brings me nicely to the next tip…